knowm/memristor-discovery/src/main/resources/help/Synapse12.md

 Notes:

 1. The conductance of each memristor in the synapse is calculated by determining a voltage drop across the A and B precision series resistors during a FLV operation.
-If the voltage drop is not sufficient to make a measurement (because it falls below the resolution of the AD2),  the data is not recorded in the chart and a message is printed to the consol (Menu-->Help--Consol).
+If the voltage drop is not sufficient to make a measurement (because it falls below the resolution of the AD2),  the data is not recorded in the chart and a message is printed to the console (Menu-->Help--Consol).

 ## Exporting Data